 Certain fruits and vegetables are better choices for root cellar storage.
 Strawberries, for instance, would be a poor choice.
 Good choices would include produce such as beets, carrots, potatoes, turnips, onions, and other root vegetables.
 Apples are a great fruit to store and typically are kept in a separate cellar.

-Here are 15 Root Cellar Plans to help you get started.
+15 Root Cellar Plans to Get You Started

 1. Root Cellar Plans from Mother Earth News